bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 Please note:

-- the AJAX-version of the quiz works only if you set
+- the AJAX-version of the quiz/poll works only if the cHash-check is disabled by TypoScript: plugin.tx_fpmasterquiz.features.requireCHashArgumentForActionArguments = 0 This is set by default.
+Or if you disable the cHash-check globally:
   $GLOBALS['TYPO3_CONF_VARS']['FE']['pageNotFoundOnCHashError'] = false
-  in the install tool!
+  in the install tool.